 If you have a copy of my The Essential Indian Instant Pot Cookbook, you will also find the recipe for delicious vegetarian Navratan Korma recipe in it.

-I was first introduced to the South Indian Stye Veg Kurma recipe in the restaurants here in the US and then subsequently enjoyed it at my friends home.
+I was first introduced to the South Indian Style Veg Kurma recipe in the restaurants here in the US and then subsequently enjoyed it at my friend’s home.
 After trying this recipe on my own a few times, I requested my friend, Indu Rajesh to teach me her recipe that I absolutely love.
-This recipe is Indu’s family recipe and I am so thankful that she not only shared her recipe but also explained me how to adapt it to the ingredients you have on hand.
+This recipe is Indu’s family recipe and I am so thankful that she not only shared her recipe but also explained to me how to adapt it to the ingredients you have on hand.

-Ingredients for South Indian Style Vegetarian Kurma
+Here are the ingredients you need for South Indian Style Vegetarian Kurma:

-- Whole Spices – cloves, green cardamom, cinnamon sticks and bay leaf.
+- Whole Spices – cloves, green cardamom, cinnamon sticks, and bay leaf.
 These whole spices add light aromatic flavors to the kurma.
 Remember to pick out the whole spices before serving the dish or simply pick them out while eating.

-- Spice Paste – Coconut, cashews, split roasted chickpeas, fennel seeds, poppy seeds, green chili, ginger and garlic.
-Coconut, cashews and poppy seeds add creamy texture to the dish.
+- Spice Paste – Coconut, cashews, split roasted chickpeas, fennel seeds, poppy seeds, green chili, ginger, and garlic.
+Coconut, cashews, and poppy seeds add a creamy texture to the dish.
 You can skip cashews for a nut-free variation or skip split roasted chickpeas if you do not have them.
 Simply increase the other ingredients so you still have enough sauce.
 I LOVE the addition of fennel seeds that adds a slight anise-like flavor to the dish.
 Green chili can be added more or less depending on the spice level you like.

-- Vegetables – Frozen mixed vegetables, potatoes and cauliflower, onions and tomatoes.
+- Vegetables – Frozen mixed vegetables, potatoes and cauliflower, onions, and tomatoes.
 You can skip cauliflower and potatoes and the kurma will still be as delicious.
 You can use any combination of your favorite seasonal veggies.

 Why I LOVE this South Indian style Instant Pot Vegetable Kurma